Tencent/tencent-ml-images/README.md

 ### [Download](#download)
 [[back to top](#)]

-The image URLs and the corresponding annotations can be downloaded from [train_url.txt](	https://tencent-ml-images-1257811961.cos.ap-guangzhou.myqcloud.com/train_urls.txt).
+The image URLs and the corresponding annotations can be downloaded from [train_urls.txt](https://tencent-ml-images-1257811961.cos.ap-guangzhou.myqcloud.com/train_urls.txt) and [val_urls.txt](https://tencent-ml-images-1257811961.cos.ap-guangzhou.myqcloud.com/val_urls.txt).
 Please move the downloaded txt file into `data/`.
-The format is as follows
+The format of `train_urls.txt` is as follows

 ```
 ...